De-Silva-Madhushankha/MyCampusHome/README.md

 # MyCampusHome

-MyCampusHome is a MERN (MongoDB, Express.js, React.js, Node.js) stack web application designed to assist students in finding the perfect student accommodations.
+MyCampusHome is a comprehensive web application designed to assist students in finding the perfect student accommodations.
 The platform offers an intuitive interface, responsive design, and integration with modern authentication and payment systems.

 ## Features